skalenetwork/skaled/docs/snapshots.md

 Skaled uses the btrfs file system to create snapshots.

 SKALE Chain nodes perform snapshots once the current block timestamp crosses a boundary in T seconds, where T<sub>snapshotInterval</sub> is a configurable number defined in the node config file.
 After creating the snapshot, each node calculates it's hash and passes it to stateRoot.
-If the first block on the SKALE chain occurred at T<sub>firstBlock</sub>, then the first snapshot will be performed once another block's timestamp crosses the boundary (\[T<sub>firstBlock</sub> / T<sub>snapshotInterval</sub>\] + 1) \* T<sub>snapshotInterval.
+If the first block on the SKALE chain occurred at T<sub>firstBlock</sub>, then the first snapshot will be performed once another block's timestamp crosses the boundary (\[T<sub>firstBlock</sub> / T<sub>snapshotInterval</sub>] + 1) \* T<sub>snapshotInterval</sub>.

 To start from a snapshot, a node must confirm whether a snapshot is valid.
 To prevent downloading of snapshots from malicious nodes, the following procedure was designed: